Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

 Introduction

-Chaos Toolkit Outage Experiment
+Chaos Toolkit failure testing

-Fault TypeFault OverviewConsiderations to limit the scope of impact
+Type of disabilityOutage OverviewConsiderations for limiting the scope of impact

-inject_traffic_delayLatency degradationFQDN, Path
+inject_traffic_delayLatency worseningFQDN, Path

-Fault TypeFault OverviewConsiderations to limit the scope of impact
+Type of disabilityOutage OverviewConsiderations for limiting the scope of impact

 pod-cpu-hogPod CPU loadNS, Label

-pod-memory-hogPod Memory LoadNS, Label
+pod-memory-hogPod memory loadNS, Label

 node-restartGKE Node restartAZ, Label